ROYAL ENCLOSURE SPORTS SCARF PHENOMENA

 THE ROYAL ENCLOSURE SCARF BECOMES A GLOBAL PHENOMENON

-In the twenty-first century this idea has evolved further with Royal Enclosure scarves now designed in the shirt colours of the 32 most distinguished teams including the Red and Purple of the current monarch – HM the Queen, so it’s easy to know which of the teams in a race are the highest ranking.
+In the twenty-first century this idea has evolved further with Royal Enclosure scarves now designed in the shirt colours of the 32 most distinguished teams including the Red and Purple of the current monarch – HM the Queen, so it’s easy to know which of the stables in a race are the highest ranking.

 GET YOURSELF ROYAL ENCLOSURED